 It’s good to identify and understand the problems before working on the solutions!

+Companies rise and fall but there is no need for there to be an overall rise.
+Economic contraction can be an indicator of greater efficiency.
 The belief that economic growth is essential, the reliance on it as a cure-all, and the important things that are consequently ignored, are the most significant and damaging failures of contemporary economic theory.
-Economic growth is not the primary thing we should be monitoring, only in the developing world, assuming regions should remain inhabited, need there be growth.
-Wealth creation and increase in economic output can and do go in opposite directions and therefore need to be understood as decoupled by economists and the electorate.
+Economic growth is not the primary thing we should be monitoring, only in the developing world, assuming regions should remain inhabited and not be a part of a wider economic and social union, need there be growth.
+Economic output needs to be categorised, good or bad, building prosperity or damaging.
+Wealth and economic output levels can and do go in opposite directions and therefore need to be understood as separable by economists and the electorate.
 See if you can come up with five reasons preoccupation with economic growth is bad. firstname.lastname@example.org

 Just email: email@example.com and we will get back to you